psgpyc/e2e-online-retail-analytics/README.md

   All invoice dates were checked for validity, confirming no anomalies in the time dimension.

 - **Final Outcome:**
-  The resulting clean dataset in the staging area contained 37 rows and 31 distinct invoice numbers, providing a robust foundation for advanced analytics.
+  The resulting clean dataset in the staging area provided a robust foundation for advanced analytics.

 ## Exploratory Data Analysis (EDA)